reed-01/film-vault/server/README.md

 -- The purpose of this application is as follows:

 1.)
-As an unauthenticated user, they can search for a film by title.
+As an unauthenticated user, they can SEARCH for a film by TITLE.
 2.)
-The user can register an account and login as an authenticated user.
+As an unauthenticated user, they can REGISTER an account and LOGIN.

 3.)
-As an authenticated user, they can save a specific film to a collection.
+As an authenticated user, they can SAVE a specific film to a collection.
 4.)
-As an authenticated user, they can search in their collection for a list of films by RELEASE YEAR.
+As an authenticated user, they can REMOVE a specific film from their collection.

 5.)
-As an authenticated user, they can search in their collection for a list of films by GENRE.
+As an authenticated user, they can SEARCH in their collection for a list of films by RELEASE YEAR.
 6.)
-As an authenticated user, they can search in their collection for a list of films by ACTOR.
+As an authenticated user, they can SEARCH in their collection for a list of films by GENRE.
 7.)
-As an authenticated user, they can search in their collection for a list of films by DIRECTOR.
+As an authenticated user, they can SEARCH in their collection for a list of films by ACTOR.
 8.)
+As an authenticated user, they can SEARCH in their collection for a list of films by DIRECTOR.

+9.)
 As an authenticated user, they can leave a review of the application.

 POTENTIAL FUTURE UPDATES